CNN fires Chris Cuomo for helping brother deal with scandal

 He was active in helping craft their response to the charges, according to emails and a transcript of his testimony to investigators working for state Attorney General Letitia James.
 Her office found Andrew Cuomo sexually harassed at least 11 women; the former governor resigned in August to avoid a likely impeachment trial.

-The transcripts released by James this week revealed considerable more detail about Cuomo’s involvement — details CNN admitted were a surprise even to them.
+The transcripts released by James this week revealed considerably more detail about Cuomo’s involvement — conduct CNN executives admitted was a surprise even to them.

 While Cuomo has said he never tried to influence CNN’s own coverage of his brother, he told investigators for James about his calls to other journalists to find out what information they had about some of his accusers.

-Yet in an on-air statement Cuomo gave on CNN following his brother’s resignation in August, Cuomo said that “I never made calls to the press about my brother’s situation.”
+That seemed to conflict with an on-air statement Cuomo gave on CNN following his brother’s resignation in August.
+Cuomo had said that “I never made calls to the press about my brother’s situation.”

 Cuomo also said that he never “attacked, nor encouraged anyone to attack any woman who came forward” with accusations against his brother.
 According to email transcripts released this week, Cuomo wrote to aides that “I have a lead” on one of the accusers, although it was not clear what he meant.

-“Cuomo Prime Time” has been the network’s highest-rated show this year, airing at the 9 p.m.
+It was clearly a painful decision for Zucker, who installed Cuomo as a morning show host shortly after taking over at CNN in 2013, then later moved him to prime time.
+Until this week, he had backed Cuomo despite criticism.
+“Cuomo Prime Time” had been the network’s highest-rated show this year, airing at the 9 p.m.
 Eastern hour between shows by Anderson Cooper and Don Lemon.
-Its ratings have been down in 2021, like they have for most cable news networks during the post-election year.

 There was always a potential of conflict with one Cuomo brother as governor and another as a journalist.
-But since Chris Cuomo debuted on CNN in 2013 after joining from ABC News, it was always made clear that he would not cover anything that involved his brother.
+But since Chris Cuomo joined CNN, it was always made clear that he would not cover anything that involved his brother.

-That changed with the COVID-19 pandemic, when the governor appeared on his brother’s show several times, trading familial banter that was entertaining but raised ethical red flags.
+That changed with the COVID-19 pandemic, when the governor appeared on his brother’s show several times, trading familial banter that entertained viewers but raised ethical red flags.
 They were then halted.

 A veteran TV executive, Shelley Ross, wrote a column for The New York Times in September saying Chris Cuomo had groped her at a party 16 years ago, when they both worked for ABC News.
 Cuomo told the newspaper that “I apologized to her then, and I meant it.”